 - Granite: Granite is a hard stone material that has gained popularity as a counter and bar top option.
 The speckled visual effect that granite naturally has makes it aesthetically appealing, in combination with the surly weatherproof nature that granite possesses, making it desirable for outdoor furniture and surfaces.
 Polished granite is also easy to wipe down, which is helpful for a bar setting.

 - Polished wood: It’s hard to escape the visual appeal of tradition.
-Wooden bar tops are nostalgic for many, which makes it a popular choice for custom outdoor bar designs.
+Wooden bar tops are nostalgic for many, which makes them a popular choice for custom outdoor bar designs.
 In order to ensure a wooden bar top will survive the elements, choose harder woods and make sure to seal the bar top with wax or shellac.

 - Stainless steel: Stainless steel is popular among modernist-design enthusiasts, presenting a sterile and sophisticated appearance when incorporated into the outside bar.
 Stainless steel is weather-resistant and easy to clean, however, the highly reflective surface can get annoying for homeowners if the bar is in a position to receive regular sunlight.